St Winifred’s EYFS Teaching and Learning

 Structure and Ethos

-This paper summarises the structure of the Early Years setting at St Winifred’s where teaching and learning takes place throughout the day.
+This summarises the structure of the Early Years setting at St Winifred’s where teaching and learning takes place throughout the day.

 Settling in each day